nicholasjng/mew/docs/guide/state-and-timing.md

 `state.set_counter()` attaches a numeric measurement to the result.
-Use {class}`mew.CounterFlags` for rates and other normalization, and set `one_k=mew.CounterOneK.kIs1024` when human-readable output should use binary rather than decimal prefixes.
+Use {class}`mew.CounterFlags` for rates and other normalization, and set `one_k=mew.CounterOneK.kIs1024` when Google Benchmark's native console output should use binary rather than decimal prefixes.

 ## Threaded benchmarks (free-threading)